 And of course, almost all of it was grown or caught locally (on the island or around).

 That was also my first time eating fugu!
 It’s the fried dish on the front left of the previous picture.
 I have to admit I was not too confident eating it.
-It ended up being a quite interesting fish.
+It ended up being quite an interesting fish.
 The taste was nothing too special, but the texture felt more like meat than fish.

-After dinner we returned to our bedroom where two futons had magically appeared while we were having dinner.
+After dinner, we returned to our bedroom where two futons had magically appeared while we were having dinner.
 After such a meal, sleep was not hard to find.
 I have to admit that I didn’t sleep very well (the futons were extremely thin), but it didn’t matter much, waking up in such a room will make you forget those types of inconveniences.

 The following morning, after breakfast and before leaving, our hostess had one last surprise for us.
 Well, it was not a complete surprise as 康代 and her had talked about it on the previous evening.